The Bridges of Madison County (musical): Subsequent productions

 Menier Chocolate Factory in London staged the UK premiere that ran from 13 July 2019 to 14 September 2019.
 The production was directed by Trevor Nunn and starred Jenna Russell as Francesca and Edward Baker-Duly as Robert, along with Georgia Brown, Maddison Bulleyment, Shanay Holmes, Gillian Kirkpatrick, Paul F Monaghan, David Perkins and Dale Rapley.

 A Danish production was planned for September 2020 at Fredericia Teater, but it was cancelled after the theater declared bankruptcy in early 2020.

 The Bridges of Madison County had its Australian premiere at the Hayes Theatre in Sydney.
 The production opened on March 6, 2020, and was scheduled to run through April 5, but it closed in mid-March due to the COVID-19 pandemic.
 Produced by Matthew Henderson and Neil Gooding, it was directed by Gooding and starred Kate Maree Hoolihan as Francesca, Martin Crewes as Robert and Anton Berezin as Bud.

 A Spanish-language production officially opened on December 13, 2022, at the Teatro Gran Vía in Madrid, following previews from November 18, with Nina as Francesca and Gerónimo Rauch as Robert.

 The Bridges of Madison County had its Swiss premiere produced by Zurich English-Speaking Theatre (ZEST) at the Theater im Seefeld Neumünster in Zürich for a limited two-week run in November 2022.

+On December 15, 2025, at 7PM in the Stern Auditorium/Perelman Stage at Carnegie Hall Carnegie Hall, originally produced on Broadway in 2014, the original cast of The Bridges of Madison County, led by Kelli O'Hara and Steven Pasquale, reunited for one night only at Carnegie Hall to benefit MCC Theater.
+Jason Robert Brown conducted a 20-piece orchestra in an expanded version of his Tony Award-winning score.
+The production was directed by Bartlett Sher, with musical direction by Tom Murray.